goulvenclech/AstroLingo/docs/src/content/docs/1-getting-started/1-new-project.md

 ---
 slug: "getting-started/new-project"
-title: "Launch a new project"
+title: "New project"
+abstract: "Create a new Astrolingo project from the starter template."
 ---

 Run the following command to create a new Astropi project from the starter template: